Dyson Cinetic Big Ball Animal Canister Review

 All the attachments in this vacuum lock into place with a locking mechanism that clicks into place.
 Removing these tools is also easy with quick release latches.
 This is what separates it from cheaper brands that may use only friction to hold the attachments to theses or wand.

-Power cord is measured at around 21 feet.
+Power cord is 21 feet long.
 No particularly long but it does have a cord rewind to make tidying up much easier.

 Before anything else watch this video as it shows you what tools you get with this vacuum (at least the UK version not the US version), performance on carpet, upholstery and tile…